1830: The Game of Railroads and Robber Barons

 1830: The Game of Railroads and Robber Barons is a railroad operations and share trading board game first published by Avalon Hill in 1986 based on an original design by Francis Tresham.
 The popularity of 1830 spawned an industry creating similar "18XX" games.
+It was the inspiration for Sid Meier's Railroad Tycoon.
 1830 was republished in 2011 through a partnership of Mayfair Games and Lookout Games.

 Game Structure

 1830 is a strategy game where the only element of luck involved is in determining the initial play order.
 The game takes the basic mechanics from Francis Tresham’s 1829, with players seeking to make the most money by buying and selling stock in various rail transport companies located on a stylised eastern United States map.
 Players also operate any companies of which they are the President (by virtue of being the dominant shareholder), in order to generate revenue and affect stock prices.

 The game is designed to represent the beginning of railroad operations in the eastern United States beginning in the year 1830, with stock companies in the game representing historical railroad companies.